 1 – Make Less Food

-If there’s one thing I’ve learned in 2020, it’s that it’s okay to slow down and take a break from our busy schedules and routines.
+If there’s one thing I’ve learned in the past two years, it’s that it’s okay to slow down and take a break from our busy schedules and routines.
+And it’s okay to let other people help.

 They offer meal packs for 2, 4, 6, or even more people.
 You just pre-order, pick it up, and reheat.
 Plus, they have a ton of a la carte options like sides, rolls, and additional desserts you can add.
 You can still have that full Thanksgiving feast without all the time in the kitchen.